Modeling the evolution of representative dislocation structures under high thermo-mechanical conditions during Additive Manufacturing of Alloys: Introduction

 The identification of the appropriate RVE and its characterization in computational modeling has been an active research topic for decades, e.g., for the case of microstructure generation from real experimental data on the level of polycrystals \cite{amirmaleki20163d,bagri2018microstructure,groeber2008framework}, or for composite materials \cite{harper2012representativeA,harper2012representativeB}.
 However, on the level of mesoscopic dislocation-based plasticity simulations, these questions have received little attention.
 Existing studies mainly deal with the formulation and implementation of periodic boundary conditions to enforce the continuity of dislocation lines and dislocation flux throughout the deformation history \cite{pachaury2022discrete,bulatov2000periodic} or address the self-annihilation of dislocation lines \cite{devincre2011modeling,madec2004use}.
-On the other hand, attempts to characterize and identify RVEs in mesoscale dislocation-based simulations under complex loading scenarios, such as in laser-based additive manufacturing, impose additional challenges associated with the multi-scale and multi-physics nature of the problem.
+On the other hand, attempts to find criteria that would allow for the characterization of required simulation volumes in mesoscale dislocation-based simulations under complex loading scenarios, such as in laser-based additive manufacturing, impose additional challenges associated with the multi-scale and multi-physics nature of the problem.